 Course Load

-A standard course load for an undergraduate student enrolled in the Fall or Spring semesters is between 15-18 credit hours.
-A student must complete 15-16 credit hours per Fall and Spring semester to complete a bachelor's degree in four academic years.
+A student should complete an average of 15 credit hours each Fall and Spring semester to complete a bachelor's degree in four academic years.
 Enrollment in more than 18 credit hours in a Fall or Spring semester requires advance approval of the dean of the student's major college.
 An undergraduate student enrolled in 12 or more credit hours is considered to be a full-time student and must pay full tuition and fees.

-A standard load for an undergraduate student enrolled in the Summer semester is up to 14 credit hours.
-Enrollment in more than 14 credit hours in Summer requires advance approval of the dean of the student’s major college.
-Students are not permitted to enroll in more than 7 credit hours in a Summer half term, unless advance approval is received from the dean of the student’s major college.

-The appropriate course load for an undergraduate student is dependent on two factors: (1) scholastic ability as reflected by the student's academic history and (2) available study time.
-Successful academic achievement usually requires at least two hours of study per week outside of class for each credit hour in which the student is enrolled.
-For example, enrollment in 16 credit hours would require minimally 32 hours of outside preparation per week.
+Enrollment in the Summer semester is optional; a maximum load for an undergraduate student enrolled in the Summer semester is 7 credit hours per half term for a total of 14 credit hours.
+Enrollment in more than 7 credit hours in a Summer half term or 14 credit hours in a Summer semester requires advance approval of the dean of the student’s major college.
+Successful academic achievement typically requires two or more hours of preparation per credit hour per week outside of class.
+For example, enrollment in 16 credit hours would require minimally 32 hours of preparation per week.

 Student Classification